raja3233/pyvcf/README.md

-#pyvcf module for .vcf files
+# pyvcf

-Reads the .vcf file and returns Contacts as a python dictionary Contacts{contactName:contactNumber}
+Reads the .vcf file and returns Contacts as a JSON object {contactName:contactNumber}